Parthglitch123/Veron1CA/README.md

 </div>
 <br><br>

-## Features
+## Introduction
-Veron1CA is designed to be the collab of a Discord moderation bot and a chill music bot.
-It mainly focuses on next level server moderation, which can make customizing and controlling Discord servers a breeze!
-Here are a few things that come with it under the hood:
+Veron1CA is a Discord bot that is designed to be the combo of a moderation and a music bot and, at the same time, aims to deliver one of the most unified feels in case of command usage out there.
+Here are a few things that come out of the box:

 - Almost every necessary moderation command with some alien ones as well.
 - Continuously updating codebase with regular maintenance.
-- Built with modern, organized Python syntax.
+- Built with modern, asynchronous Python syntax.

+Now, there isn't much spoiler about the initial features  about the bot here because it'll be better if you wanna learn and use it on your own.

 <br><br>

 ## Wiki
 It's normal for you to not know anything from usage to self-hosting of this project, and that's why a [dedicated Wiki page](https://github.com/hitblast/Veron1CA/wiki) of this repository exists.
+Feel free to go through it as needed.
 <br><br>

 ## Contribution